 In Year 5 - children learn about natural resources and what can be done to protect their sustainability.

 In Year 6 - children learn about global warming and gain a topical environmental awareness.
 They then culminate their learning of their primary years by running a local eco campaign of their choice.

-As well as this, pupils elected as Eco Ambassadors meet every Wednesday after school, to work collaboratively to plan, promote and participate in Eco activities for the school.
-Our commitment and efforts are helping us understand our footprint we leave on the planet and are supporting us to pursue and achieve our first Eco Schools Green Flag.
+As well as this, Year 4 pupils elected as Eco-Ambassadors meet every Thursday during school, to work collaboratively to plan, promote and participate in Eco activities for the school.
+Our commitment and efforts are helping us understand our footprint we leave on the planet.

 Keep an eye out on our school Facebook page to see updates from our Eco Ambassadors.